RockySong/micropython-rocky/README.md

 To build:

-    open KEIL project, build and download.
+    (C part) open KEIL project, build and download.

-Then to give it a try (save below content to 'main.py'):

-    Get a TF card, copy "./ports/prj_keil_omvnndemo/nndemo/main.py" to the ROOT directory of TF card, insert TF card into the i.mx RT1060 EVK board.
-Power on the board, wait for about 3-5 seconds, then play with it :)
+    (Micropython part) Get a TF card, copy "./ports/prj_keil_omvnndemo/nndemo/main.py" to the ROOT directory of TF card, insert TF card into the i.mx RT1060 EVK board.
+Power on the board, wait for about 3-5 seconds, then the demo GUI shows, you can play with it now :)

 Contents of "main.py":